- Low Fuel

-It might sound a bit too obvious, but low fuel could be the reason your lawn mower won’t start, especially if you had previously used your mower for an extended period without refueling.
+A common reason why a lawn mower won't start is low fuel.
+While that might sound a bit too obvious, low fuel could be the reason your lawn mower won’t start, especially if you had previously used your mower for an extended period without refueling.
 In some cases, it might be that your tank has old fuel.
 Old gasoline loses its potency, so it won’t be able to combust.
 The result is that your engine won’t start.
 So the first thing you should do is make sure you have enough fuel and that it is not too old.

 2. Bad Spark Plugs

 A bad spark plug is another common reason why your lawn mower won't start.
 The spark plug is the component of your engine that creates the spark which ignites the gasoline.
 If you have the user manual, look up where the spark plugs are located.
 Make sure you handle the spark plugs carefully.
 You can buy a special solution from a hardware store to clean your spark plug from any moisture or grease.
 After doing that, try to start the lawnmower again.
 If that did not fix the problem, then you might need to buy a new spark plug.
 Make sure that you find one that is compatible with the type of engine that you have.
 Or else it will not work and could cause more damage.
 Your user manual should specify which kinds of plugs are compatible with your mower.